TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Detailed Experimental Setup

 \subsection{Details for Evaluation Setup}

+To evaluate the cross-domain few-shot classification performance of meta-testing (\textit{i.e.}~real-world deployment scenarios), we sample 200 different tasks from the test split for each dataset.
+Note that the number of classes and support/query sets during meta-testing are sampled following~\citet{triantafillou_meta-dataset_2020} to reflect realistic deployment scenarios, for example, imbalanced class distributions and various-way-various-shot setting (see Appendix~\ref{app:subsec:sampling_algorithm} for details of the sampling algorithm).
+We employed the ADAM optimiser during meta-testing as it achieves the highest accuracy compared to other optimiser types.

-To evaluate the cross-domain few-shot classification performance, we sample 200 different tasks from the test split for each dataset.
-Then, as key performance metrics, we first use testing accuracy on unseen samples of a new domain as the target dataset.
-Note that the number of classes and support/query sets are sampled uniformly at random based on the dataset specifications.
-In addition, we analytically calculate the computation cost and memory footprint required for the forward pass and backward pass (\textit{i.e.}~model parameters, optimisers, activations).
-More specifically, for the memory footprint for the backward pass, we include (1)~model memory for the weights to be updated, (2)~optimiser memory for gradients, and (3)~activations memory for intermediate outputs for weights update.
+\textbf{Evaluation Metrics.} As key performance metrics, we first use testing accuracy on unseen samples of a new domain as the target dataset.
+Then, we analytically calculate the computation cost and memory footprint required for the forward pass and backward pass (\textit{i.e.}~model parameters, optimisers, activations).
+For the memory footprint of the backward pass, we include (1)~model memory for the weights to be updated, (2)~optimiser memory for gradients, and (3)~activations memory for intermediate outputs for weights update.
+For the computational cost, as in~\citep{xu_mandheling_2022}, we report the number of MAC operations of the backward pass, which incurs 2$\times$ more MAC operations than the forward pass (inference).
 Also, we measure latency and energy consumption to perform end-to-end training of a deployed DNN on the edge device.
 We deploy \sysname\ and the baselines on a tiny edge device, Pi Zero.
 To measure the end-to-end training time and energy consumption, we include the time and energy used to: (1)~load a pre-trained model, (2)~perform training using all the samples (\textit{e.g.}~25) for a certain number of iterations (\textit{e.g.}~40).
 For \sysname, we also include the time and energy to conduct a dynamic layer/ channel selection based on our proposed importance metric, by computing the Fisher information on top of those to load a model and fine-tune it.
 Regarding energy, we measure the total amount of energy consumed by a device during the end-to-end training process.
 This is performed by measuring the power consumption on Pi Zero using a YOTINO USB power meter and deriving the energy consumption following the equation: Energy = Power $\times$ Time.